-Convenience: When you sell a card on eBay, you must first list the card’s details and scan the card, and then when it’s purchased, wait for payment to be sent, wait for payment to clear, pack up the card, and drop it off at the post office.
+Convenience: When you sell cards on eBay, you must first list the card details and go through the process of scanning cards, and then when purchased, wait for payment to be sent, wait for payment to clear, pack up the cards, and drop the cards off at the post office.
 With COMC, you can ship hundreds if not thousands of cards one time, and from there, the cards are scanned, details populated, and then they’re listed.
 All you are required to do is price the cards, and then when they sell, money hits your account and everything else is taken care of.

 Flexibility: That is, in terms of timing the market, you have flexibility.
 For example, you can buy a card and then within seconds immediately relist that card for sale at your determined price.
 On the other hand, you can buy cards and stack them in your inventory until you’re ready to sell when the time is just right.

 In my opinion, the above reasons make COMC worth it, but I’ll add some details below.
 Again, are there downsides?
 Sure, every platform has them.
 And, COMC makes sense for me and my card habits and that might differ for you.

 When it comes to selling cards, there isn’t any argument that eBay is going to offer you the greatest visibility in terms of the thousands of eyeballs searching for a card just like the one you’re selling.

 So, if we know that to be true, think about what COMC offers.
 Did you know that most cards listed on COMC are cross-listed on eBay?
 That is, when you list a card on COMC, that card is often listed for sale on eBay under the COMC seller profile.
 Now, not only are you getting the amazing eBay visibility, but you’re getting that plus all of the people surfing the COMC platform.